-- 1. under state laws and regulations and the provisions of the United States Pharmacopeia standards on nonsterile preparations and - 2. to maintain patients' ready access to nonsterile compounded pharmaceutical products that contain levonorgestrel, mifepristone, misoprostol, or a similar ingredient as an active ingredient.
+- 1. under state laws and regulations and the provisions of the United States Pharmacopeia standards on nonsterile preparations and - 2. to maintain patients' ready access to nonsterile compounded pharmaceutical products that contain levonorgestrel, mifepristone, or misoprostol as an active ingredient.

-The regulation must also provide for DCP (or public-private partnerships it is involved with) to import (a) levonorgestrel, mifepristone, and misoprostol as drug products and components and (b) similar drugs and components, in order to offer ready access to drug products with these, or similar, active ingredients.
+They must also evaluate opportunities for DCP or private entities to import levonorgestrel, mifepristone, and misoprostol as drug products and components to ensure patients' ready access to nonsterile compounded pharmaceutical products that have these active ingredients.